antigravitypajamas/microphone-slides/README.md

 # microphone-slides

-This repository contains a variety of microphones split up into their type for easy study.
+This repository is an Obsidian vault.
+It contains a variety of microphones split up into their type for ease of study.

 ## Table of Contents